danbev/learning-ai/fundamentals/llama.cpp/README.md

-## LLama.ccp exploration/example project
+## Llama.cpp exploration/example project
-This project is an exploration of the LLama.cpp library.
+This project is an exploration of the Llama.cpp library.
 The goal it to have small isolated examples that can be run and debugged in isolation to help understand how the library works.